 This is where it gets complicated and requires more experience.

 To spot a genuine antique (1960s or earlier), hold a piece up to the sunlight (a window or outdoors) and look for a halo of iridescent reds, greens and blues, otherwise known as the “Ring of Fire” (you’ll know it when you see it).
 Some milk glass does not have this effect, however, so don’t rule it out.
 (See, it’s confusing!)

 Milk glass should have a silky smooth texture.
 If it appears grainy, it’s probably a newer version.

 Many milk glass pieces have markings on the bottom, such as the company name or numbers, so you can use that information to look it up.
 There are also certain patterns, including hobnail (one of my favourites), daisy, holly or stars that can determine the maker and era.
 Be wary of reproductions, as some factories use old moulds that can look like authentic pieces.
 If you’re only paying a minimal amount and you like the way it looks, I say go for it!

 Do your research.
 There are all kinds of online resources, as well as books written about collecting milk glass and how to identify real milk glass, such as this one on Country Living.

 Spotting the real deal and knowing the value of each milk glass piece will develop over time.
 Set your own standards and guidelines.
 19th century antique milk glass is often a deep white.
 If you prefer the more translucent look of depression-era milk glass, collect that.
 Or, perhaps, you’re drawn to the shiny, bright white pieces that came a bit later.
 Building a milk glass collection is about your own preference and style.

 Personally, I have no problem adding a 1980s milk glass bud vase to my collection.
 Sometimes those pieces are the ones that pull a vignette together.
 I prefer groupings of different sizes, textures and subtle variations in colour.
-I’m certainly not a purist when it comes to collecting milk glass.
+I’m certainly not a purist.

 Shop Milk Glass Vases and More